chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 ``build-all.sh`` will build all the components, but each component has its own script, allowing it to be built, cleaned and deployed separately.
 All scripts support the ``build``, ``clean``, ``deploy``, ``patch`` commands. ``build-all.sh`` also supports ``all``, to clean then rebuild all the stack.

-For example, to build, deploy, and clean SCP, run
+For example, to build, deploy, and clean SCP, run:
 ::

     ./run_docker.sh ./build-scp.sh build